+Einstein's investigations on Kaluza-Klein theory during 1937-1943 also show in a clear way how important the search for singular solutions was in the study of unified field theory during the 1930s.
+We can quote an eloquent paragraph belonging to (Einstein \& Bergmann, 1938), in which the authors presented their ``generalization of Kaluza's theory''; they say: {``Many fruitless efforts to find a field representation of matter free from singularities based on this theory have convinced us, however, that such a solution does not exist''.}

-Furthermore, even in those papers written in collaboration with L. Infeld and B. Hoffmann in 1938 and 1939 devoted to the study of the problem of motion in general relativity (we always refer to the field equations free of sources, {\it i.e.} $T_{\mu \nu}=0$), where ``matter is represented as point singularities of the field'', Einstein had stated that ``this may be due to our simplifying assumption that matter is represented by singularities, and it is possible that it would not be the case if we could represent matter in terms of a [unified] field theory from which singularities were excluded'' (Einstein, Infeld \& Hoffmann, 1938; Einstein \& Infeld, 1939).
-A point that deserves to be mentioned in this context is that the treatment of the {\it problem of motion} proposed by Einstein, Infeld and Hoffmann is often referred as an example of ``dualistic theory'' (see for instance (Sen, 1968)) because of its property of considering particles and fields as separated entities.
-Rigorously speaking, it is indeed the case, but the conviction of the authors\footnote{See also the letter to Michele Besso, dated on August 16 of 1949, (Einstein \& Besso, 1994).} about the fact that this would correspond just to a ``provisional'' description is frequently omitted in the revisions.
+Even in the papers written in 1938 and 1939 in collaboration with L. Infeld and B. Hoffmann, dedicated to the study of the problem of motion in general relativity, where ``matter is represented as point singularities of the field'', Einstein suggested that ``this [singular aspect] may be due to our simplifying assumption that matter is represented by singularities, and it is possible that it would not be the case if we could represent matter in terms of a [unified] field theory from which singularities were excluded'' (Einstein, Infeld \& Hoffmann, 1938; Einstein \& Infeld, 1939).
+The analysis of the problem of motion proposed by Einstein, Infeld, and Hoffmann is often referred as an example of ``dualistic theory'' (Sen, 1968) because of its property of treating particles and fields as different entities.
+However, the conviction of the authors\footnote{See also the letter to Michele Besso, dated on August 16 of 1949, (Einstein \& Besso, 1994).} about the fact that this would correspond just to a ``provisional'' description is frequently omitted.